Router Security DNS Providers Website by

 TESTING DNS SERVICES

 URLhaus is in the business of collecting, tracking and sharing malware URLs.
-Their Statistics page (in the Blocklist Comparison section) compares DNS providers.
+Their Statistics page (in the Blocklist Comparison section) compares DNS providers in terms of blocking malware domains (they do not test ad or tracker blocking).
 Sadly the data is undated.
-They compare AdGuard, Quad9, Cloudflare, dns0.eu, ProtonDNS and others.
+When I checked in January 2025, the best were OpenBLD, Spamhaus DBL, ProtonDNS and dns0.eu DNS.
+Among the worst were SURBL, AdGuard DNS and Cloudflare DNS.

-June 5, 2023: Public DNS malware filters tested by Kris Lowet of Nexxwave.
-Tests of a handful of DNS providers that claim to block malware domains.
+2. June 5, 2023: Public DNS malware filters tested by Kris Lowet.
 The worst was Comodo Secure DNS which blocked nothing.
 Cloudflare for Families (1.1.1.2) was very bad, blocking only 13%.
 Quad9 blocked 78%.
 CleanBrowsing Security Filter blocked 87%.
 The two best services were dns0.eu and dns0.eu ZERO which both blocked 94%.

 Years back there was an issue with the old insecure DNS system that let bad guys intercept an outbound request and forge a response.
 A fix was created that introduced more randomness in the source port and/or transaction ID of these old insecure DNS requests.
 Steve Gibson created a DNS spoofability test that evaluates how well a DNS server does in regard to this randomness.
 The test is a web page with no creation date and no last update date, but the bug/problem/issue first came to light in 2008.
 The test is not aware of the new secure DNS system, so probably best not to run it from a browser using secure DNS.
 That said, I tested it with Firefox v114 (June 2023 on Windows) that was using NextDNS for secure DNS.
 The tester picked up three NextDNS servers and they all tested very well.